 Symptoms of tennis elbow include inflammation, gradually increasing pain on the outside of the upper arm, and worsening of pain while squeezing objects.

 If you experience any of these symptoms, you can contact our highly trained team of orthopaedic professionals for a thorough evaluation and complete medical workup.
 We will devise the treatment plan that is best for you and your unique circumstances.
 Surgery is not always necessary.
 When it is, we are often able to use minimally invasive techniques that reduce trauma, blood loss, scarring, hospital stays and pain.
 They also result in quicker recovery.
-If you live in Bergen County, New Jersey, we have convenient office locations in Glen Rock, Westwood and Franklin Lakes.
-We welcome patients from New Jersey, including Ridgewood and Paramus, and the surrounding area.
+If you live in Bergen County, New Jersey, we have convenient office locations in Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson and North Bergen, and a location in Stony Point, NY.

 It is rare for tennis elbow to appear on an X-ray, so diagnosis is done through a physical examination and a thorough medical history report.
 Your doctor may order a MRI if further evaluation is warranted.

 The treatment for tennis elbow often involves rest, physical therapy, bracing and cortisone injections.
-However, in more severe cases, the physicians at Kayal Orthopaedic Center perform minimally invasive surgery to remove damaged tendons, muscle tissue and loose bodies in the elbow.
+However, in more severe cases, our physicians perform minimally invasive surgery to remove damaged tendons, muscle tissue and loose bodies in the elbow.
 Following elbow surgery, your orthopaedic surgeon will likely prescribe physical therapy to aid in regaining strength and achieving a full recovery.

 Our team also specializes in other conditions such as rotator cuff tear; arthritis; neuropathy; and fractures of the ankle, hand and wrist.
 Our surgeons are experts at performing surgeries such as reverse total shoulder replacement, hip replacement and meniscus tear surgery.